M0JXD/axeii_loader_native/README.md

 I previously made a [GUI version of this utility in Flutter](https://github.com/M0JXD/axeii_loader), but at the moment the FlutterMidiCommand package it uses for the back-end has bugs on Linux.
 However I want to keep that version "as is" with the package (instead of replacing it with a FFI back-end), as there is the option of easily porting to other platforms in the future should the MIDI package be picked up and maintained again.

+This repo was renamed from axeii_loader_native to axeiiloader on 14/02/26 to better reflect the binary names and the fact it no longer uses the "native wrapping" library, IUP.

 ## CLI usage

 Without arguments, the CLI attempts to receive from the first preset location.